e-middleton/Emily_fault_displacement/README.md

 #NOTE: Temporarily leaving out the tooHigh constraint (top 20 km of subduction zone) because I'm not sure it was properly implemented in the first place
 Originally : tooHigh = np.where(fault["centroids"][:,2]>-20)[0]
 #NOTE: Temporarily removing cross section figure from new python files, simplicity and no longer as relevant (?)

+To read in the results of past testing for new processing in cmiModeling, run python3 main.py "--oldResults" "--resultFile=/path/to/testing/file"

+GPS data is from the first 2 years after the earthquake.